ACL Tear Bulldogs French Bulldogs

 Bulldog and French Bulldog ACL Pain LIMP vs. TOE TOUCH:

 ACL tears usually present with a limp while raptures compounded by menisci tear will toe touch or will not bear any weight on that injured leg

 Dr. Kraemer’s V4B ACL Tear Bulldogs French Bulldogs PREVENTIVE & MAINTENACE:

-WEIGHT CONTROL: Keep your bulldog puppy in shape, keep him/her toned and keep him/her lean.
-Inactive bulldog will have weaker muscular support and poorer muscle function critical to help and “protect” the ACL.
+Keep your bulldog puppy in shape, keep him/her toned and keep him/her lean.
+Inactive bulldogs will have weaker muscular support and poorer muscle function critical to help and “protect” the ACL.
 Bulldog obesity also increases the weight load on the knee, thus intensifying the ACL daily wear and tear.